 Participants learned about the different sizes of available backpacks, what they are used for, what necessary supplies to put in them, and then start to train by walking with the weight.
 This took place during the celebration of the opening of the 3.2-mile New Springville Greenway, a bike and pedestrian path along the eastern edge of Freshkills Park.

 Resiliency Library (Freshkills Park Volunteer Cleanup)

 During a cleanup at Schmul Park, volunteers received their own special edition field notebook as part of the ongoing series of UnCommon Pages workshops.
-Tattfoo Tan binded books with paper made from phragmites and included an enclosed reading list of online resources and books on various survival skills.
+Tattfoo Tan bound books with paper made from Phragmites and included an enclosed reading list of online resources and books on various survival skills.